drainpip/shaneis.me-v2/content/blog/a-thousand-feet-back/index.md

 ---
 title: 'A Thousand Feet Back'
-description: 'It's helpful to give a performance review every few months.
+description: 'It can be helpful to give a performance review every few months.
 If you put the effort in, you will see just how quickly all things on your team move in a positive direction.'
 date: '2022-04-20'
 image: ''
 isSeries: false